simonwep/pickr/README.md

     // Start state.
 If true 'disabled' will be added to the button's classlist.
     disabled: false,

+    // Precision of output string (only effective if components.interaction.input is true)
+    outputPrecision: 0,

     // If set to false it would directly apply the selected color on the button and preview.
     comparison: true,